COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 6. Non-compound values that are longer than `line length - loop step` characters are presented as semicolon-delimited text strings.
-7. Semicolon-delimited text strings in loops are formatted as for section 2.1, except that they are indented so that the first non-blank,non-prefix character of each line aligns with the first alphabetic character of the data name header, that is, the first non blank character appears in column `text indent` + `loop indent` + 2.
+7. Semicolon-delimited text strings in loops are formatted as for Section 2.1, except that they are indented so that the first non-blank,non-prefix character of each line aligns with the first alphabetic character of the data-name header, that is, the first non-blank character appears in column `text indent` + `loop indent` + 2.
-8. If the number of looped attributes `n` > 1, values in packets are separated by `min whitespace` together with any whitespace remaining at the end of the line distributed evenly between the packet items.
+8. If the number of looped attributes `n` > 1, values in packets are separated by `min whitespace` together with any white space remaining at the end of the line distributed evenly between the packet items.
 The following algorithm achieves this:
-    1. Find largest integer `p` such that no data values before packet item `p` on the current line contain a new line and the sum of the widths of next `p` packet items, separated by `min whitespace` is not greater than `line length`.
+    1. Find largest integer `p` such that no data values before packet item `p` on the current line contain a newline and the sum of the widths of the next `p` packet items, separated by `min whitespace`, is not greater than `line length`.
 Call this total width.
-    2. Calculate "remaining whitespace" as `floor((line length - total width)/(p-1))`.
+    2. Calculate "remaining white space" as `floor((line length - total width)/(p-1))`.
-    3. The start position of values for attribute number `d+1` is start position of attribute `d` + width of data name `d + min whitespace + remaining whitespace + 1`.
+    3. The start position of values for attribute number `d+1` is the start position of attribute `d` + width of data name `d + min whitespace + remaining whitespace + 1`.
-    4. If p < n, the next value is placed in column `loop step` on a new line and procedure repeated from step 1.
+    4. If p < n, the next value is placed in column `loop step` on a new line and the procedure repeated from step 1.
-    5. If any values for a data name contain a new line, data values following that data value start from step 4.
+    5. If any values for a data name contain a newline, data values following that data value start from step 4.
-    6. Notwithstanding (4), the starting column for multi-line compound data values is that given in section 2.4.
+    6. Notwithstanding (4), the starting column for multi-line compound data values is that given in Section 2.4.

 9. If there are two values on a single line and the rules above would yield a starting column for the second value that is greater than